 - Blender – You can totally get by with an inexpensive blender, but a really nice blender does make life easier.
 I’ve had a Blendtec for years, and I love it!
 You can use it for so many different food processing needs.

 - I definitely recommend making sure you have your own copy of Gut and Psychology Syndrome on hand as well!

 There are other kitchen gadgets that are nice to have, such as a food processor, cast iron griddle, and ice cream maker, but they aren’t essential.
 If you end up wanting to invest in them down the road, they do make life easier.
 But, for getting started, the list above contains everything you really need.

 Eat well on the GAPS diet

-Sourcing high quality foods is so important when healing.
-We want to give our body all the nutrients it needs.
+Sourcing high quality foods is so important.
+I want to give my body all the nutrients it needs.
 Local farms are best, but health food stores can be good options as well.
 I get a lot of our organic foods from Azure Standard.
 They have very high quality foods and lots of bulk options for good prices.

 Find local farms by searching on Craigslist, or through your local Weston A. Price chapter.
 Find a local chapter here.